 How to Propagate Prayer Plants

-This video covers essential Prayer Plant care, including the leaf-folding behavior: 收到货
+This video covers the essentials, including that mesmerizing leaf-folding behavior:

 Frequently Asked Questions

-No!
-Prayer Plants are completely non-toxic to pets.
-According to the ASPCA, Maranta leuconeura is safe for both cats and dogs.
-This makes them a great choice for pet owners who want beautiful foliage without the worry.
+No — prayer plants are completely non-toxic to pets.
+According to the ASPCA, Maranta leuconeura is safe for both cats and dogs, which makes it a great pick for pet owners who want bold foliage without the worry.

-Prayer Plants prefer bright, indirect light.
-A north-facing window or a spot several feet from a sunny window works well.
-Avoid direct sunlight, which scorches the leaves and fades their beautiful patterns.
+Bright, indirect light.
+A north-facing window, or a spot several feet from a sunny window, works well.
+Avoid direct sun, which scorches the leaves and fades their patterns.

 Technically yes, but I don’t recommend it.
-Tap water contains fluoride and chlorine that accumulate in the soil and cause brown leaf tips.
-Use distilled water, filtered water, or rainwater for best results.
-If you must use tap water, let it sit out for 24 hours first.
+Tap water’s fluoride and chlorine build up in the soil and cause brown tips.
+Use distilled, filtered, or rainwater for the best results; if you must use tap water, let it sit out for 24 hours first.

-Every 1-2 years, or when you see roots growing out of the drainage holes.
-Prayer Plants actually like being slightly root-bound, so don’t rush to repot.
-When you do, choose a pot only 1-2 inches larger than the current one.
+Every 1–2 years, or when roots grow out of the drainage holes.
+Prayer plants like being slightly root-bound, so there’s no rush; when you do repot, follow my repotting guide and go up only 1–2 inches in pot size.

 Final Thoughts

-I went from nearly killing my first Prayer Plant to owning five healthy ones.
-If I can figure this out, so can you.
+I went from nearly killing my first prayer plant to keeping five healthy ones.
+If I could work it out, so can you.

-Have questions?
-Drop them in the comments below—I’m happy to help!
+Have questions about your prayer plant?
+Drop them in the comments below — I’m happy to help.
+Happy growing! 🌿🙏

 This article was created by a professional team.
 AI tools were used during the research and writing process to enhance efficiency and quality.
 All information has undergone manual verification and editing to ensure accuracy and practicality.
 We are committed to providing readers with objective and valuable content.